Trees outside woodland

 Where to focus action

-Trees cover should be expanded across Devon other than in sensitive areas (see below).
+Tree cover should be expanded across Devon other than in sensitive areas (see below).

 Wildlife will benefit from these actions being implemented across Devon.
-However actions are prioritised to the following High Opportunity Areas (in bold).
+However, actions are prioritised to the following High Opportunity Areas (in bold).
 See Mapping for the LNRS Viewer and information on how areas have been mapped.

 • Watercourse corridors

-• Woody habitat buffer/expansion zones
+• Woody habitat buffer and expansion zones

 • Natural Flood Management